International trade and the EU-Japan Economic Partnership Agreement

 Guntram B. Wolff, Director

-Session I - The real economic impact of the EU-Japan FTA?
+Session I - The Real Economic Impact of the EU-Japan EPA?

 Chair: Agata Wierzbowska, Associate Professor, Kobe University

-Hiroo Inoue, Chief Representative in Brussels, Japan External Trade Organization
+Hiroo Inoue, Director General, Brussels Office, Japan External Trade Organization

 Session II - Global leaders in free trade- who are they today?